ixvu/w4111_wiki/Query-proc.md

 ##lec 21

 ## Primary Index and Secondary Index Example
-+ An way to think about what is stored in data pages and directory pages
++ Example of a way to think about what is stored in data pages and directory pages
 <img src="https://github.com/xz2581/project1/blob/master/15.png" width="450">

 ###Preliminaries